Eurostat, the statistical office of the European Union.

 Not applicable.

-Population projections help the public, statisticians and policymakers understand population dynamics.
+Population projections help the public, statisticians, and policymakers in understanding the population dynamics.
 They contribute to informed debates on demographic and societal changes.

 Not applicable.